CloudBotIRC/CloudBot/README.md

 To configure your CloudBot, visit the [Config Wiki Page](http://git.io/cloudbotircconfig).

-To write your own plugins, visit the [Module Wiki Page](http://git.io/cloudbotircplugins).
+To write your own modules, visit the [Module Wiki Page](https://github.com/ClouDev/CloudBot/wiki/Writing-Refresh-Modules).

 More at the [Wiki Main Page](http://git.io/cloudbotircwiki).

-(some of the information on the wiki is outdated and needs to be rewritten)
+Note that the configuration page, and the main wiki page, are still for CloudBot Develop.
+The Module Wiki Page has been rewriten for refresh, but the other pages are outdated.

 ### Support